Review | Jennifer Egan’s ‘The Candy House’ revisits the goon squad

 Egan’s creativity was so magnificent that commentators focused not on the storyline of “Goon Squad” but its multifarious forms, her confident array of perspectives — first, second and third — ranging through time and around the world, crescendoing with a 70-page PowerPoint presentation!
 It was a novel of such peacocking swagger that only its knockout triumph saved it from looking obnoxious.

-Well, here we are more than a decade later, and even if you were a fan — as I was — the intervening years have likely beaten those characters from your memory.
-As someone in that earlier novel observed, “Time’s a goon,” and unfortunately, Egan is in no mood to help out, which means you’ll likely be as baffled as dazzled by “The Candy House.”
+Well, here we are more than a decade later, and even if you were a fan — as I was — the intervening years are likely to have beaten those characters from your memory.
+As someone in that earlier novel observed, “Time’s a goon,” and unfortunately, Egan is in no mood to help out, which means you’re likely to be as baffled as dazzled by “The Candy House.”

 The music that ran through “Goon Squad” and gave the novel its melody is far harder to hear in these new chapters.
 Also, 12 years later, readers are less likely to be awed by literary experimentation.
 A chapter of tweets earns no ♥ now.
 A second-person narrator?
 You shouldn’t have.

 But if “The Candy House” is less uniformly successful than “A Visit From the Goon Squad,” it still contains terrific parts.
 The opening story reintroduces us to Bix Bouton, now a tech mogul whose social media company has made him very rich.
-Exploiting the discoveries of an anthropologist name Miranda Kline, Bix monetized “algorithms that explained trust and influence” to build a “luminous sphere of interconnection.”
+Exploiting the discoveries of an anthropologist named Miranda Kline, Bix monetized “algorithms that explained trust and influence” to build a “luminous sphere of interconnection.”
 Now, in his early 40s, despite his fame and vast wealth, Bix worries that he has “no vision beyond the one he’d nearly exhausted.”
 It’s a fear that gives him “a haunted, hunted feeling” as he struggles to divine “what should happen next.”

 We eventually learn that Bix went on to invent a program with the ironic name Own Your Unconscious, which completely reshaped human culture.
 Egan explains: “By uploading all or part of your externalized memory to an online ‘collective,’ you gained proportionate access to the anonymous thoughts and memories of everyone in the world, living or dead, who had done the same.”
 It’s a clever parody of the Faustian bargain we’ve made with social media, relinquishing our privacy for access to the comments, likes and images of others.
 “The Candy House” ties this sci-fi brain technology back to Napster, that revolutionary — largely illegal — peer-to-peer file-sharing platform that let people share their song files and their most intimate musical tastes with everyone.